 And between Zoom and Webex, there’s no clear winner — each video conferencing app is perfect for specific needs.

-If you’re an SMB, Zoom is the right one for you.
+If you’re an SMB, Zoom or one of these alternatives is the right one for you.

 However, if you want to have large corporate video conferences, then go for Cisco Webex.

 But just having the right video conferencing solution isn’t going to make you a project whizz.

 You also need a dedicated project management tool like ClickUp!